kylerbrown/bark/specification.md

 3.  support a broad range of experimental designs, and
 4.  be accessed with generic and widely available software

-A major design goal of **ARF** is to be minimal.
+A major design goal of **BARK** is to be minimal.
 Only the attributes and structural specifications needed to ensure that any type of data can be stored are included.
 The rest is up to the user.
-This goal sets **ARF** apart from many similar projects that attempt to explicitly deal with many use cases or that are specialized for one or a few applications.
+This goal sets **BARK** apart from many similar projects that attempt to explicitly deal with many use cases or that are specialized for one or a few applications.

 ## Implementation

+BARK files consist of four elemets:

++ Standard filesystem directories
++ Raw binary files containing numerical data
++ comma sepparated (csv) plain text files with a header line
++ strictly named [YAML](https://en.wikipedia.org/wiki/YAML) plain text files, with a specific structure and naming format.

-ARF files shall be in the HDF5 format, version 1.8 or later.
-HDF5 is critical to providing flexibility and portability.
-It is available on multiple platforms and supports automatic conversion of data types, allowing transparent access of data across many architectures.
-HDF5 files support hierarchical organization of datasets and metadata attributes.
-ARF specifies the layout used to store data within this framework, while allowing the user to add metadata specific to an application.
+These basic elements make BARK files available on *ALL* multiple platforms and architectures.
+Standard filesystem directories support hierarchical organization of datasets and plaintext YAML files provide metadata attributes.
+BARK specifies the layout used to store data within this framework, while allowing the user to add metadata specific to an application.

 ### Entries

 An *entry* is defined as an abstract grouping of zero or more *datasets* that all share a common start time.
-Each *entry* shall be represented by an HDF5 group.
-The group shall contain all the data objects associated with that entry, stored as HDF5 datasets, and all the metadata associated with the entry, stored as HDF5 attributes.
+Each *entry* shall be represented by a directory.
+The directory shall contain all the data objects associated with that entry, and all the metadata associated with the entry, stored as YAML key-value pairs in a file named `meta`.
 The following attributes are required:

 -   **timestamp:** The start time of the entry.
 This attribute shall consist of a two-element array with the first element indicating the number of